 For short trips around town Tuk Tuks are a great option.
 They cost much more than a local bus but are still well within budget for backpackers.
 However you must be sure to check the price before and if possible know your route so to avoid being scammed.

-Book your transport for Sri Lanka here:
+Book your train, bus or flight for Sri Lanka and across Asia here:

 Budget and money in Sri Lanka